★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 Slate is tough, but it is also brittle.
 Moss does three annoying things at once:

 If you have a small patch, it might just be cosmetic.
-If you have thick growth, especially in valleys, around chimneys, or on north-facing slopes, that is where problems start.
+If you have thick growth, especially in valleys, around chimneys, or on north-facing slopes, that is where problems start, and where our careful roof moss removal protects the slates rather than scouring them.

 First, check if you actually need to remove it